Full-Time Study and Reduced Course Loads

 Reduced Course Loads

-Exceptions to the full time study requirement must be approved by IPS before the last day of the semester registration add period.
+Exceptions to the full time study requirement must be approved by ISSS before the last day of the semester registration add period.

 Situations that would allow a student to request a reduced course load include: